App Development: User Guide

 will create a functioning flutter or HTML/JS application from the app abstraction that you define.
 The app is started and managed by the runtime.
 You will complement the basic app with your custom program stubs for-

 2. Custom Controls.
-There may be certain type of input controls that doesn't support out of box.
+There may be certain types of input controls that doesn't support out of box.
 You can provide your own custom controls programmed in HTML/JS and Flutter respectively.
 Almost all input types are supported natively, so you will require this is advanced cases only.

 4. Other overrides.
 You can override the entire rendering of a view with your custom HTML/JS or Flutter code respectively.
 Default rendering is sufficient for most cases, this is an advanced scenario and is rarely needed.